Using a simple shortcut method, this cilantro hollandaise sauce is easy to whip up and will add big flavor to any meal!

 I’m excited to bring you this game-changing recipe today!
 To be honest, I hadn’t made hollandaise sauce before we started working on this recipe.
 It always intimidated me and then, I woke up and decided NO MORE shall I be kept away from delicious breakfast butter sauce.
 Amber (my trusty helper in so much here at Fed & Fit) and I got to work on a *simple* (because I can’t handle too complex) way to make hollandaise.
 There are a few tricks and, it took us several attempts, but we finally NAILED IT.
 We then upped the delicious factor of this sauce by adding a handful of fresh cilantro.
 CAN YOU EVEN?

-This cilantro hollandaise sauce took the breakfast recipe we were working on (hitting the blog tomorrow) to the next frigging level.
+This cilantro hollandaise sauce took these loaded breakfast fries we were working on (hitting the blog tomorrow) to the next frigging level.

 A few notes: if you loathe cilantro because your genetics cause you to taste soap vs. the delicious herb of my dreams, feel free to omit it OR swap in your favorite!
 Fresh chives, green onion, or even parsley could all make easy substitutions.